mfukar/mfukar.github.com/_posts/2014-03-03-SSL-CipherSuites.md

 ---
 I recently had to perform a quick enumeration of cipher suites supported by a certain server.
 Like the good man that I am, I immediately wrote a script to automate it in case I need it in the future.
+Maybe you'll find it useful as well.

 It's hastily written and quite hacky in at least two points: